MintbeanHackathons/MintbeanPlatform/README.md

 postgres=#\du
 ```

-And you will see a list of the postgresql users.
-To create the mintbean user that we are going to use for our backend just type
+To create the mintbean user that we are going to use for our backend just type the following and don't forget to put the semicolon at the end.

 ```bash
 postgres=#CREATE USER mintbean;
 ```

-Don't forget to put the semicolon at the end.
-Once you have created the mintbean user you can check that it has been created by using the *\du* command.
+Once you have created the mintbean user you can check that it has been created by using the `\du` command.

 Now you have to add the role of Create Database to our mintbean user. you can to do that by typing: